Survey on Evaluation of LLM-based Agents: Agent Capabilities Evaluation

 Function calling involves several sub-tasks that work together seamlessly.
 Intent recognition identifies when a function is needed based on user requests.
 Function selection determines the most appropriate tool for the task.
 Parameter-value-pair mapping extracts relevant arguments from the conversation and assigns them to function parameters.
 Function execution invokes the selected function with those parameters to interact with external systems.
 Finally, response generation processes the function output and incorporates it into the LLM's reply to the user.
 This integrated process ensures accurate and efficient function calling within the LLM's workflow.

 Early evaluation efforts offered approaches to evaluate the above sub-tasks while focusing on relatively simple, one-step interactions with explicitly provided parameters.
 Benchmarks such as ToolAlpaca \cite{tang2023toolalpaca}, APIBench \cite{patil2025gorilla}, ToolBench \cite{qin2023toolllm}, and the Berkeley Function Calling Leaderboard v1 (BFCL) \cite{berkeley-function-calling-leaderboard} exemplify this phase, employing synthetic datasets and rule-based matching (e.g., via Abstract Syntax Trees) to establish baseline metrics like pass rates and structural accuracy.
 However, these methods were limited in capturing the complexities of real-world scenarios, which might include multistep conversations, parameters that are not explicitly mentioned in the conversation, and tools with complex input structures and long, intricate outputs.

-The live nature of BFCL aimed to bridge some of these gaps by introducing BFCL v2, which includes organizational tools, and BFCL v3, which incorporates integrated multi-turn and multi-step evaluation logic.
-These enhancements provide a closer approximation of real-world complexity and emphasize the importance of continuous state management.
+BFCL v2 and v3 address these gaps by adding organizational tools and integrated multi-turn, multi-step evaluation logic, offering a more realistic simulation and highlighting the need for continuous state management.